open-resources/stats_bank/content/public/007.Inference for numerical data/Topic Outcome/openstat_q7_7/openstat_q7_7.md

       the entire population of New Yorkers.
     params_part6_ans2_feedback: Try again please!
-    params_part6_ans3_value: The probability of observing the obtained sample mean 7.81 hours if New Yorkers, on average, sleep 8 per night.
+    params_part6_ans3_value: The probability of observing the obtained sample mean 7.06 hours if New Yorkers, on average, sleep 8 per night.
     params_part6_ans3_feedback: Correct!
-    params_part6_ans4_value: The probability of observing the obtained sample mean of 7.81 hours or more extreme, if New Yorkers, on average, sleep 7.81 hours per night.
+    params_part6_ans4_value: The probability of observing the obtained sample mean of 7.06 hours or more extreme, if New Yorkers, on average, sleep 7.06 hours per night.
     params_part6_ans4_feedback: Try again please!
-    params_part6_ans5_value: The probability of observing the obtained sample mean 7.81 of hours or more extreme, if New Yorkers, on average, sleep 8 per night.
+    params_part6_ans5_value: The probability of observing the obtained sample mean 7.06 of hours or more extreme, if New Yorkers, on average, sleep 8 per night.
     params_part6_ans5_feedback: Try again please!
     params_part7_ans1_value: Reject $H_0$
-    params_part7_ans1_feedback: Try again please!
+    params_part7_ans1_feedback: Correct!
     params_part7_ans2_value: Fail to reject $H_0$
-    params_part7_ans2_feedback: Correct!
+    params_part7_ans2_feedback: Try again please!
 ---
 # {{ params_vars_title }}
 New York is known as "the city that never sleeps".
 A random sample of ${{ params_description_n }}$ New Yorkers were asked how much sleep they get per night.
 Statistical summaries of these data are shown below.
 The point estimate suggests New Yorkers sleep less than the recommended ${{ params.sleep_hours }}$ hours a night on average.
 Is the result statistically significant?
 Use $\alpha={{ params_description_alpha }}$.